How do I start a divorce?

 Who gets the dog in a divorce?

-Pets are very much a part of the family, although they are regarded in the same category as personal belongings and household items by the law.
-When it comes down to deciding who keeps the dog, consideration will be given to who bought the dog, who the dog is registered to and who maintained the dog financially throughout the marriage.
+Although pets are very much a part of the family, they are regarded in the same category as personal belongings and household items by the law.
+When it comes to deciding who keeps the family pet, consideration will be given to who bought the pet, who the pet is registered to and who maintained the pet financially throughout the marriage.

 What if we want to delay the divorce but deal with our financial issues?